Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Experiments and Results

-\textbf{Multilingual CC: } To demonstrate the cross lingual transferability of skeletons, we use automatic caption translations\footnote{We use the Google Cloud Translate API.} for CC, similar to the approach in~\cite{DBLP:conf/acl/ThapliyalS20}.
-Note that the skeletons are learned from, and predicted in, English (i.e., not the final target language), making English skeleton act as an interlingua.
+\paragraph{Multilingual CC: } To demonstrate the cross lingual transferability of our skeletons, we use automatic caption translations\footnote{We use the Google Cloud Translate API.} for CC, similar to the approach in~\cite{DBLP:conf/acl/ThapliyalS20}.
+Note that the skeletons are learned from, and predicted in, English (not in the final target language), making English skeleton act as an \textit{interlingua}.
 Since multilingual captions are all pivoted on English skeletons, this nullifies the requirement to 1) collect large-scale image-caption pairs in various language, and 2) have access to linguistic tools to analyze captions in each language.
 We perform experiments on 5 languages -- French, Italian, German, Spanish and Hindi -- which vary in word orders and token overlap with the English skeletons.

-\textbf{Conceptual Captions T2 test set:} For human evaluations across \emph{all languages}, we use T2 test set used in CVPR'19 Conceptual Captions Challenge\footnote{\url{http://www.conceptualcaptions.com/}}.
-This dataset comprises of 1K images from the Open Images Dataset \cite{DBLP:journals/corr/abs-1811-00982}, and are out of domain for models trained on CC.
+\paragraph{Conceptual Captions T2 test set:} For human evaluations across \emph{all languages}, we use T2 test set used in the Conceptual Captions Challenge\footnote{\url{http://www.conceptualcaptions.com/}}.
+It comprises of 1K out of domain images from the Open Images Dataset \cite{DBLP:journals/corr/abs-1811-00982}.